Sensation Is Information

 And that's where judgement comes in, in deciding how to break things down so that you can practice little bits at a time, either as a preparation for learning or in order to work on things that you haven't quite got the hang of.

 The idea of breaking things down is to create clearly defined ideas.
 But when practicing, you don't practice a single idea, you practicing connecting two or more of these clearly defined ideas.
-You practice the transition between them so that what you practice feeling and controlling is a relationship.
+You practice the transition between them so that what you practice feeling and controlling is a relationship or a series of relationships.

 (Trying to learn Russian, if I'm learning a new sound, I may focus on it in isolation, just to get the right motor control, but after that I'll listen to multiple syllables so that I I get a better feeling how the sounds relate to each other in different contexts to form words).